 To prevent this, the government can implement trade barriers.
 One option is to impose import quotas.

-Quotas limit the quantity of imports that are allowed to enter the domestic territory.
-Due to the lower quantity of imports, the competitive pressure eased.
+Quotas limit the quantity of imports allowed to enter the domestic territory.
+The lower quantity of imports eases competitive pressure.
 However, that raises another problem, namely shortage.

 Apart from protecting domestic industries, another purpose of import quotas is to save foreign exchange reserves and lessen pressure on the balance of payments.
 High imports put pressure on the trade balance.
 That can result in a deficit if exports don’t grow at an equal rate.
 A deficit means that the incoming currency is lower (proceeds from exports) than is exiting (to pay for imports).
 That ultimately drained foreign currency reserves to pay for imports.